Run a project or sprint retrospective with this template that includes action items for your team to follow up on.

 Running an effective sprint or project retrospective involves your whole team reflecting on what went well and didn’t go well during the current sprint.
 Learnings from the retrospective can be applied to the next sprint and future sprints.
-This template is an easy-to-use template for running an effective retrospective since all the key elements of the retrospective are right there in the doc.
-If your team utilizes scrum and agile methodologies for project management, this template is for you.
+This sprint retrospective template is designed for scrum masters or agile teams to run effective retrospectives since all the key elements are right there in the doc.

-In the template, anyone on your team can add their “highs” and “lows” to doc so that everyone’s feedback is transparent.
+In the template, anyone on your team can add their “highs” and “lows” to doc so that everyone’s feedback at the end of the sprint is transparent.
 If you are running the retrospective, you can aggregate and summarize everyone’s highs and lows under the “Themes” header in the template.
 This makes it easy to reference the key themes in the future from the retrospective if you ever need to revisit your notes in this doc.

-doing.
-After team members have entered in their feedback, have each team member read off their feedback which may spark more areas of feedback from other team members.
+After team members have entered in their feedback, the facilitator should have each team member read their feedback which may spark conversation from other team members.
+This opens up an avenue for open communication that is key to teamwork.
 This portion of the template provides a good direction for where the team should move next to be more effective at building and launching products.

 Discuss and create action items

 Sometimes retrospectives don’t have any effect after the meeting is over because there are no action items assigned to team members.
-During the previous step, as team members log their feedback, there is a button that allows the team leader to turn the feedback into an action item (this gets added to the “Action Items” portion of the doc).
+This is why we have included a button in the template that converts feedback into actionable steps, which gets added to the

 Now that there is a list of action items that have resulted from the feedback, you can go ahead and assign someone to each action item to follow up on after the retrospective.
 This creates more accountability within the team and more importantly, takes the feedback and ideas discussed during the retrospective and turns them into real change within the team.
 Check out